HugoMori/DaRocaEcommerce/README.md

 <p>Na página index é possível ler um pouco sobre o intuito geral do site
 assim como conhecer as categorias de produtos que podem ser encontrados e pesquisa-los.
 </p>
+<p>On the index page it is possible to read a little about the general purpose of the site
+as well as know the categories of products that can be found and search for them.</p>
 <img src="https://github.com/HugoMori/DaRocaEcommerce/blob/master/prints/index.png"/>
 <img src="https://github.com/HugoMori/DaRocaEcommerce/blob/master/prints/index_2.png"/>
 <br>